-Divorce and Division of Common Property in Ethiopia
+Divorce and Division of Common Property under Ethiopian Legal System

 When a marriage is dissolved by divorce the issue of division of property will come to the scene.